 On the other hand, when the execution condition for [dDIFD] goes from ON to OFF, the designated output or relay will be turned ON for one scan time only.
 After that it will be turned OFF.
-This means that the function generates a single pulse for one scan time in response to the trailing-edge of its execution condition.
+This means that the function generates a single pulse for one scan time in response to the trailing edge of its execution condition.
 When its execution condition goes from ON to OFF, nothing happens to the output or relay that it controls.

-6. Custom Functions: [CusFn] and [dCusF]
+7. Custom Functions: [CusFn] and [dCusF]

 These two functions allow you to connect a user-defined custom function (CusFn) to the ladder logic as if it is a relay coil.
-Custom functions are created using the integrated editor provided by TRiLOGI Version 4.1.
-Please refer to TBASIC Reference manual for detailed descriptions of custom function creation and deployment methods.
+Custom functions are created using the integrated text editor provided by TRiLOGI Version 5.x.

-7. Master Reset
+8. Master Reset